matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Definition-Language/create-table-as-select.md

 ## Syntax Description

-The `CREATE TABLE AS SELECT` command creates a new table by copying column definitions and column data from an existing table specified in the `SELECT` query.
-However, it does not copy constraints, indexes, views, or other non-data attributes of the original table.
+The `CREATE TABLE AS SELECT` command creates a new table by copying column definitions and data from existing tables specified in a `SELECT` query.
+However, it does not copy constraints, indexes, views, or other non-data attributes from the original table.

-## Syntax structure
+## Syntax Structure

 ```
 > CREATE [TEMPORARY] TABLE [ IF NOT EXISTS ] table_name